mor-1/evaluation-guide/content/evaluation-guide/strategic-partners/ibm-integration.md

 ## 2 Which IBM Services Can I Use Within Mendix? {#ibm-services}

 In principle, there are no limitations on consuming any service from IBM Cloud.
-However, together with IBM, Mendix has created some out-of-the box connectors that accelerate development on top of the services even more.
+For the most commonly leveraged services, Mendix and IBM have worked together to deliver out-of-the box connectors that accelerate development further.

 These are the services available as connectors: